kevroletin/kevroletin.github.io/_posts/2017-12-21-blockchain-intro.markdown

 ## Thanks

-Many thanks for [Lena V.](https://github.com/elvslv) and other friends who gave me priceless feedback.
+Many thanks to [Lena V.](https://github.com/elvslv) and other friends who gave me feedback.
 After your response, I've decided to factor out Bitcoin and Ethereum into separate self-sufficient posts.

-Thank for reading, if you have spare minute, please give me some feedback.
+Thank you for reading, if you have spare minute, please give me some feedback.
 I write just for fun and knowing that the result of my work is useful will bring me more fun.